2013–14 Arsenal F.C. season: Background

-In November 2012, Arsenal extended their shirt sponsorship deal with Emirates Airline until 2019 with the Emirates Stadium's naming rights contract also being extended until 2028.
+In November 2012, Arsenal extended their shirt sponsorship deal with the airline Emirates until 2019 with the Emirates Stadium's naming rights contract also being extended until 2028.
 It was later announced in January 2013 that Arsenal's home ticket prices would be frozen at the 2012–13 prices for the 2013–14 season.
 This came after criticism of prices from Arsenal supporters as well as visiting fans, as Arsenal's prices were revealed as one of the highest in world football.
 However, Arsenal's kit manufacturer was still in doubt as Nike's sponsorship deal ended at the end of the season.
 In May 2013, it was reported that Puma had signed a five-year deal for an estimated £170 million over the period, a deal that would become the most lucrative kit manufacturer partnership in English football.
 It will also end a 20-year spell with American sportswear designer Nike.
 Arsenal had announced the partnership with Puma will be effective from 1 July 2014.

 Aside from football on the pitch, Arsenal announced that club legend Freddie Ljungberg would be "renewing his ties with the club" by taking an ambassadorial role with the view of increasing the international awareness for the club.
 Ljungberg, who was famously a part of the "Invincibles" team, said that he was "honoured to take on this ambassadorial role."
 In addition, Sir Chips Keswick was appointed as the new club chairman following the 31-year-incumbency of Peter Hill-Wood as chairman, as Hill-Wood resigned following a heart attack the previous year.
 Though it ended a Hill-Wood association with Arsenal since 1927 (as his grandfather and father were also chairmen of Arsenal Football Club), he stated that he knows "Sir Chips is the right person to take the Club forward."